Andrew P. Hill: Death

-Hill died on September 3, 1922 in Pacific Grove, California at age 69.
+Hill died on September 3, 1922, in Pacific Grove, California, at age 69.
 His ashes were scattered at Big Basin Redwoods State Park "at the foot of the redwood monarch which will have the honor of forming his monument."

 Legacy

 Hill was unable to achieve financial success, leaving his family less than $900 at his death, "but Andrew P. Hill's name and strenuous efforts will forever be associated with the preservation to the state and to humanity of the beautiful California Redwood Park", among the last 3% of old growth Redwood forests remaining today.
 As stated in Eugene T. Sawyer's history of Santa Clara County, "Mr. Hill had a public duty to perform, and he went at it with a singleness of purpose which has made men conquerors of fate since the beginning of time."

+In the book Big Basin Redwood Forest by Traci Bliss, Hill's photographic contributions to saving Big Basin Redwoods State Park are highlighted along with revealing the significant roles women played in this endeavor.”
 The California State Parks named the Hill Award for Inspiration after him.

 The Victorian Preservation Association of Santa Clara Valley bought his San Jose house in 1995, moved it to History Park at Kelley Park, and has fully restored it.
 Andrew P. Hill High School in San Jose is named after him.